markvan/markvan.github.io/_posts/2019-10-10-digital-rights-management.markdown

 considerable complexity in digital rights for journals and journals sold as packages, and in legal terms in contracts.

-### Service design process

-I was part of a two person team that designed the centalised purchasing service by:

-* Generating user personas for purchasing and allied library staff.
-* Gathering requirements gathering from subject matter experts in the UK and authors of a similar system in the USA.
-* Holding workshops with library staff from different services.
-* Performing data modelling.
-* Describing the variant 'As Is' purchasing processes.
-* Designing service functionality and touchpoints.
-* Designing service-based workflows.
-* Constructing paper prototypes to validate the data models, touchpoints and workflows.
-* Validating the paper prototypes (and further co-designing / modifying them) with users from multiple libraries.

-At the end of this process we handed off the service design to the service implementors.
+#### Outcomes

-The service is now in production use.
+After implementation, the service is now in production use.

 While figures as to savings from centralised purchasing are not pubicly available, we believe them to be in the multi-million pound range.

+### Design criteria

-### Sample design artefacts
+### Product

+The product was a service design that was passed, in a waterfall fashion, to the implementors.
+This was a result of how the larger project was organised and not the choice of me as a designer.

+Some design artefacts and one screenshot of the production service appear below.

 #### Sample persona